 We will not give you any details of the learner's previous performance at university or on placement as this can introduce bias (both positively and negatively).
-You can ask the learner when they arrive, but they do not have to share this information with you.
+You can ask the learner when they arrive, and we do encourage them to share openly with their educators, but they do not have to share this information with you.

 Details of any disability are confidential, and we can only inform a placement with the learner's permission.
-We strongly encourage our learners to disclose disabilities and share any strategies that they find helpful either themselves or via a UWE staff member.
-Any learner with significant access needs due to a disability will have a placement access plan report which they are expected to share with relevant academic and practice staff.
+We encourage our learners to disclose disabilities and share any helpful strategies either themselves or via a UWE staff member.
+Any learner with significant access needs due to a disability will have an 'Access to Placement Plan' (APP) report which they are expected to share with relevant academic/practice staff.